aasherkamal216/A2A_Protocol/01_hello_world/README.md

 #### Step 1: Prerequisites

 Ensure you have activated your virtual environment and installed the dependencies.
-Make sure you are in `01_HelloWorld` directory
+Make sure you are in `01_hello_world` directory.

 #### Step 2: Start the A2A Server